msp1974/draytonWiserHAComponent/README.md

     - Shows if EcoIQ or Comfort mode is driving room demand on climate entity
     - Arributes now show next temp setting and time from schedule
     - Attributes for is_boosted, is_override and is_heating to help with automations

-- Device Functions
+- Devices
     - Turn on/off device lock
     - Enable identify function to flash leds on TRV
     - Drop down selector to set smartplug mode
     - Device attributes now shows which smartplug is the zwave repeater
+    - Signal entity renamed to be more explanatory

 - Services
     - Majority of services now utilise new HA functionality to make using them in scripts and automations much easier through the UI.
     - New service to remove devices from HA if you have removed Rooms or Devices from Wiser
     - New service to boost hotwater for custom time period
     - All new buttons, switches and selectors can be used with the relevant services for these entity types.

 - Moments
     - Wiser have created a new feature called moments which are basically scenes.
-Any moments you setup on the app will not have a button within HA to activate too (you will need to restart HA to add new ones).
+Any moments you setup on the app will have a button within HA to activate too (you will need to restart HA to add new ones).
 We don't enable this by default so you will need to enable moments in the integration config first.

 - Long Term Stats
     - As listed in the categories above, we have added a number of LTS sensors for those in our community wanting to do more analysis of how their heating is performaing.
 As HA only support these currently via sensors, this functionality can create a lot of entities.
 Therefore, we have made it an optional feature that can be turned on and off in the integration config.